Limit theorems for Smoluchowski dynamics associated with critical continuous-state branching processes: Preliminaries

 \subsection{Branching mechanisms and Bernstein functions}

-\begin{definition} We say a function $\Psi\colon\rplus \to \R$ is a \emph{branching mechanism} if it admits the representation
+\begin{definition} We say a function $\Psi\colon\rplus\to\R$ is a \emph{branching mechanism} if it admits the representation

-where $\alphabr \in \R$, $\betabr \geq 0$ and $\pi \in \mathcal{M}_+$ with $\intE (x \wedge x^2) \pi (dx) < \infty$ (equivalently, $x \pi \in \Mplus$).
-The branching mechanism is called {\it critical, subcritical, or supercritical} according to the conditions $\alphabr = 0$, $\alphabr > 0$, or $\alphabr < 0$, respectively. \end{definition}
+where $\alphabr\in\R$, $\betabr\geq0$ and $\pi\in\mathcal{M}_+$ with $\intE(x \wedge x^2) \pi(dx) < \infty$ (equivalently, $x \pi\in\Mplus$).
+The branching mechanism is called \textit{critical, subcritical, or supercritical} according to the conditions $\alphabr= 0$, $\alphabr> 0$, or $\alphabr< 0$, respectively. \end{definition}

-\begin{definition} We say that $f \in C^\infty(\rplus)$ is a {\it Bernstein function} if $f \geq 0$ and $(-1)^k f^{(k+1)} \geq 0$ for all integers $k \geq 0$. \end{definition}
+\begin{definition} We say that $f \in C^\infty(\rplus)$ is a \textit{Bernstein function} if $f \geq0$ and $(-1)^k f^{(k+1)} \geq0$ for all integers $k \geq0$. \end{definition}

-In other words, $f$ is a Bernstein function if $f$ is non-negative and $f^{\prime}$ is completely monotone.
-It is well known (see for instance~\cite{SSV}) that a function is Bernstein if and only if it admits the representation
+In other words, $f$ is a Bernstein function if $f$ is nonnegative, and $f^{\prime}$ is completely monotone.
+It is well known (see, e.g.,~\cite{SSV}) that a function is Bernstein if and only if it admits the representation

-where $a, b \geq 0$ and $\mu \in \Mplus$.
+where $a, b \geq0$ and $\mu\in\Mplus$.
 Note that $f$ is strictly positive if and only if $(a, b, \mu) \ne (0,0,0)$.
-On the other hand, a function $\Psi\colon \rplus \to \rplus$ belongs to the set of critical or subcritical branching mechanisms if and only if $\Psi(0^+) = 0$ and $\Psi^{\prime}$ is a positive Bernstein function.
-The following lemma, for which we have found no obvious reference, establishes a deeper relation between set of critical or subcritical branching mechanisms and Bernstein functions. \begin{lemma} Assume $\Psi\colon \rplus \to \rplus$ is a critical or subcritical branching mechanism.
+On the other hand, a function $\Psi\colon\rplus\to\rplus$ belongs to the set of critical or subcritical branching mechanisms if and only if $\Psi(0^+) = 0$ and $\Psi^{\prime}$ is a positive Bernstein function.
+The following lemma, for which we have found no obvious reference, establishes a deeper relation between set of critical or subcritical branching mechanisms and Bernstein functions.

+\begin{lemma} Assume $\Psi\colon\rplus\to\rplus$ is a critical or subcritical branching mechanism.
 Then, the inverse function $\Psi^{-1}$ is a Bernstein function. \end{lemma}

-\begin{proof} Let $f=\Psi\inv$ and $g=1/\Psi'$.
-Note $g$ is completely monotone, since $x\mapsto 1/x$ is completely monotone and $\Psi'$ is a positive Bernstein function, as observed above.
-Since $f$ is positive and $f'=g\circ f$, it directly follows that $f'$ is completely monotone, from \cite[Lemma 5.5]{MP08}. \end{proof}
+\begin{pf} Let $f=\Psi^{-1}$ and $g=1/\Psi'$.
+Note $g$ is completely monotone, since $x\mapsto1/x$ is completely monotone, and $\Psi'$ is a positive Bernstein function, as observed above.
+Since $f$ is positive and $f'=g\circ f$, it directly follows that $f'$ is completely monotone, from \cite{MP08}, Lemma~5.5. \end{pf}